Understanding the Zone of Proximal Development in Business

 Using the Zone of Proximal Development in Training

-There are many different factors that can influence the efficacy of training programs.
+Many factors can influence the efficacy of training programs.
 For example, some might include more engaging activities, while others might have more interesting content.
-Beyond these types of details, though, it's essential to consider how information is presented during training and how participants internalize that information.
+Beyond these details, though, it's essential to consider how information is presented during training and how participants internalize it.

 Some managers choose to use the zone of proximal development as a part of their training system because of its focus on how individuals master new skills and understand new information.

-By being able to identify the zone of proximal development for your trainees, you can use this theory to ensure that your employees exit the training process with the skills they need to succeed.
+By identifying the zone of proximal development for your trainees, you can use this theory to ensure your employees exit the training process with the skills they need to succeed.
 This method focuses on understanding where an individual is and helping them expand their current ability levels.

 When you approach training in this way, it can help to reduce both boredom and frustration.
 You might find that some employees pick up new skills easily and do not need guidance from an expert to perform the required task.
 Others, though, might struggle to learn the skill even with the help of a knowledgeable other.

-By understanding the process through which people integrate new information and skills, you can tailor training to each individual to ensure that they are making progress efficiently.
+By understanding how people integrate new information and skills, you can tailor training to each individual to ensure they make progress efficiently.
 At the same time, it can help you learn more about each of your employees and where their strengths and weaknesses might lie.
 With this information, you can ensure that each worker is positioned in a role that suits their current career development level.

 What Are the Potential Challenges of the Zone of Proximal Development?

-Though the zone of proximal development can be a useful concept when considering the skills and abilities of your staff, there are some challenges presented by the theory.
+Though the zone of proximal development can be a useful concept when considering your staff's skills and abilities, the theory presents some challenges.

 Take a look at this guide to learn how to create an effective training and development process.

-While training programs often focus on essential hard skills necessary for employees to fulfill their responsibilities, the importance of soft skills training shouldn't be overlooked.
+While training programs often focus on essential hard skills employees need to fulfill their responsibilities, the importance of soft skills training shouldn't be overlooked.
 Beyond the nuts and bolts of the skills needed to perform a task, soft skills help make great employees and incredible teams.

-Working to improve your employees' soft skills can boost employee retention, productivity, and sales while also improving customer satisfaction and strengthening the bonds between team members.
+Working to improve your employees' soft skills can boost employee retention, productivity, and sales, while also improving customer satisfaction and strengthening bonds among team members.

 Each employee learns differently and starts with unique knowledge and skills.
 For this reason, the zone of proximal development can be a useful theory when initiating any training program.

-If it's time for you to institute a new soft skills training session for your employees, you'll want to take a look at our Reproducible Training Library.
+If it's time to institute a new soft-skills training session for your employees, you'll want to take a look at our Reproducible Training Library.
 Fully customizable and reproducible, this flexible system contains complete course materials and step-by-step instructions for facilitators.

-Additionally, if you have any questions about how our products might be able to help your company, we'd absolutely love to help!
-We would be glad to give you any information that could assist you in making a knowledgeable and informed decision.
+Additionally, if you have any questions about how our products might help your company, we'd absolutely love to help!
+We would be glad to provide any information that could assist you in making a knowledgeable decision.